openepcis/epcis-repository-ce/README.md

 - [Podman](https://podman.io/)
 - [podman-compose](https://github.com/containers/podman-compose)

-When running on MacOS make sure to setup your Podman VM Resources - we need a bit more...
+When running on **MacOS** or **Windows** make sure to setup your Podman VM Resources - we need a bit more...
 But you don't need to set rootless!

 ```shell
 # Create VM for 8GB of memory and 8 CPUs